 - The ingredients are versatile.
 Substitute the chickpeas for white beans.
 Use any combination of fresh herbs you have on hand.
 Substitute the vegan butter for olive oil to add more heart-healthy fats.

 - In the same skillet, melt the vegan butter.
-Add the parsley, fresh herbs, and red chili flakes and cook until the parsley in just wilted, and the garlic is fragrant.
+Add the parsley, fresh herbs, and red chili flakes and cook until the parsley is just wilted and the garlic is fragrant.
+(Using fresh herbs adds more depth of flavor to this pasta.)

 - Transfer the fresh herb mixture to a bowl.

-- Cook your pasta.
+- Then cook your pasta.
 Reserve some of the pasta cooking water before draining.
-Don't be like me and forget to do this!

 - Combine the pasta, herb mixture, chickpeas, and enough pasta cooking water to loosen the pasta.
 Reserve any remaining pasta cooking water.
 It can be used to reheat the pasta if necessary.

-My preferred brand is Bragg Nutritional Yeast Seasoning.
-Each one tablespoon serving contains 3 grams of protein.
+My preferred brand is Bragg Nutritional Yeast Seasoning, as it is tested for lead.
+Each one-tablespoon serving contains 3 grams of protein.
 It is an excellent source of vitamins B1, B2, B3, and B6.
 It's gluten-free and fortified with folate and vitamin B12.
 It is an excellent choice for people who follow a vegan diet.

 Ingredients